So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 - Decentralized exchanges

 These are, while can be owned by a single entity, do not store users’ coins but simply provide the platform where traders connect and exchange cryptocurrencies between themselves.
-Few of the most known are Shapeshift, Cryptobridge, and Altcoin.io.
+A few of the most known are Shapeshift, Cryptobridge, and Altcoin.io.

 Crypto Platform Security